Sindhura1897/Emotion_Classification_Using_NLP/README.md

 ![Scikit-Learn](https://img.shields.io/badge/Scikit--Learn-✔-orange)

 ## Overview
-This project builds a text classification model to categorize textual data into predefined classes using NLP and deep learning techniques.
+This project builds a text classification model to categorize textual data into predefined classes using NLP.

 ## Tools Used
 - **Python**